vlaaad/vlaaad.github.io/reveal.md

                          :text "Buy"
                          :on-action (fn [_] (buy! :msft))}]}]}
 ```
-While cljfx supports using maps to define callbacks, you should only use functions — behavior of map event handling is implementation detail that is subject to change.
+While cljfx supports using maps to define callbacks, you should only use functions — behavior of map event handling is an implementation detail that is subject to change.

 ### Built-in components